Everything You Need To Know About Smoking Meat

 Smoking originated as a way to preserve food back before refrigerators and chemical preservatives were invented, and even though the former have become rather ubiquitous in the present day, smoking is far from being forgotten.
 Despite becoming obsolete as a method of food preservation, the sheer deliciousness of smoked food has kept the tradition alive.
-Through years of culinary geekery, humanity has teased out all the best smoking techniques — and in the process, elevated the age-old practice to a level of artisanship that brings tears to our eyes and drool to our chins.
+Through years of culinary trial and error, humanity has determined the best smoking techniques — and in the process, elevated the age-old practice to a level of mastery on par with any other food-related endeavor.

-There are entire books written on the subject, but contrary to what you may think, it doesn’t take years to learn how to smoke.
-In this article we’ve put together all the information you need to know to dive right in and start smoking like a seasoned meathead in just a day.
+There are entire books written on the subject, but contrary to popular belief, it doesn’t take years to learn how to smoke.
+We’ve put together all the information you need to know to dive right in and start smoking like a seasoned meathead in just a day.

 Buying a Smoker